West Jefferson, Ohio: Early settlement

-1870 - 1910
+1870–1910

 In 1872, the first records of a town seal were recorded.
 The seal had a copy of the original covered bridge spanning Little Darby Creek on the National road (now known as U.S. Route 40).
 Also in 1872, West Street was paved with brick.
-The first high school was built around the late 1870's or 1880's, on the current site of Garrette park, and the first class graduated in 1884.
-It was known as the 'Union Schoolhouse' or 'West Jefferson High School', although few sources back up the former name.

-During 1893, the town hall was built, which replaced the previous town hall built in 1855.
-The 1893 hall was the 3rd building to stand there.
-Originally, it was known as the "opera house", due to it housing a movie theatre until sometime in the 1930's or 40's.
-In 1958, the top few stories (most likely 3 or 4) were removed due to structural instability.
-Oddly, on a cornerstone of the building, the message inscribed calls the town hall the city hall.
-It is unknown why that was inscribed.

-2021 shooting
+2021 Shooting

 On May 24, 2021, a mass shooting occurred at an apartment complex in West Jefferson.
 Three men and one woman were killed, with three of the victims being found inside the building and one outside.
 A motive has not been determined for the shooting.
 On June 14, a 35-year-old suspect was arrested and charged with the killings.
 The shooting marked West Jefferson's first homicides since April 2012.
 In February 2024, the shooter, John Steckel, was convicted of four counts of aggravated murder for the shooting and was sentenced to life without parole.

+2024 Shooting

+On Monday, May 13, 2024, 22-year-old Ali Hamsa Yusuf fired at least one shot inside an Amazon warehouse facility in West Jefferson.
+Yusuf, a security guard, was employed by a third party contractor and was assigned to the facility.
+At 4:45 PM, Yusuf fired a shot inside the Amazon building, damaging the inside.
+He then threatened 911 callers before leaving the building and fleeing the scene.
+The Columbus Police Department (CPD) found Yusuf on Hall Road in Columbus, where he ended up shooting a CPD Officer.
+Columbus Police Officers returned fire, striking Yusuf.
+He was transported to Doctors West Hospital, where he was then pronounced dead at 6:57 P.M.